wernejm/ECE434_Project/README.md

 This project uses the BeagleBone Green Wireless connected to a Bluetooth speaker to play music.
 The music is stored on the BeagleBone in either .wav or .mp3 formats.
 While the music is being played, a 10x10 WS2812B programmable LED strip is used to act as a real-time visualizer and is synchronized to the music.

-Currently, we can only play WAV files, so in order to play MP3s, we need to convert to WAV first.
+Currently, we can only visualize WAV files, so in order to play MP3s, we need to convert to WAV first.

 ## Installation
 Run `./install.sh` to install the programs needed for our program to work.
 Some optional installations are commented out since they are big installations.
-If you need to convert WAVs to MP3s, you can uncomment those lines in the install.sh file before you run the command.
+If you need to convert MP3s to WAVs, you can uncomment those lines in the install.sh file before you run the command.

 ## Setup
 Run `cp asound.conf /etc` to get the correct asound file to play music from the Bluetooth speaker.
 You will need to edit this file with the MAC Address of your bluetooth speaker first though.